 I can help you increase your awareness of how ambivalence may be holding you back and teach you how to harness your own wisdom to resolve the ambivalence.
 I have written a book for clinicians and a workbook for the general public and have trained other professionals in these concepts through supervision and workshops on the local, national and international level.
 You can also read more about my personal journey with ambivalence here.

-I utilize concept and strategies from many schools of thought.
+I utilize concepts and strategies from many schools of thought.
 My hope for my clients is to help them reduce personal confusion and increase personal responsibility over their lives.
-If you want to blame others for the pain you've experience, you have every right to do so, but I want something even better for you - eyes on you!
+If you want to blame others for the pain you've experienced, you have every right to do so, but I want something even better for you - eyes on you!
 I help my clients focus on themselves and what they need rather than give that power to anyone else.
-Thus, I especially like to incorporate ACT, Mindfulness, Solution Focused, DBT and Narrative therapies (see below for more information about the Narrative Therapy that I do).
+Thus, I especially like to incorporate ACT, Mindfulness, Solution Focused, Dialectical Behavioral and Narrative therapies (see below for more information about the Narrative Therapy that I do).

 Although most of my experience has been applying these skills to people with eating disorders, I recommend that if you meet criteria for an eating disorder that you be assessed for an integrative approach such as the programs offered at Walden Behavioral Care.
 It's been my experience that recovering from an eating disorder usually requires an integrated team involving individual, nutrition, group and medical interventions.
 Therefore, I do not work in my private practice with people who would be diagnosed with an eating disorder

 If you're interested in psychotherapy and think I can be helpful,

 you can contact me here.

 Are the Stories You Tell Yourself Robbing you of the life you Deserve and Yearn for?

 Do you ever feel like you're not good enough in some way?

 Do you compare yourself to others and feel like you fall short?